MosheGross/ferdi-recipes/README.md

 # My Ferdi Recipes
-Includes new recipes and updated and / or modified original recipes
+Includes new recipes and updated and / or modified original Franz or Ferdi recipes

 # How to add custom Ferdi Recipes
 Go to your recipe folder which should be found in the following<br><br>